 - control your blood pressure

 - help to keep your internal water balance

 - make red blood cells and help maintain your blood composition and pH levels

 - maintain strong and healthy bones and help to keep mineral balance

 Your kidneys are master chemists of the body, intervene in many processes and balances in the body and control many vital body functions.
 The major role of the kidneys is to remove waste from the blood and eliminate it in the urine.
 To remove this waste and extra water, blood enters the kidney through the renal artery; blood is then cleaned in the kidney as it passes through tiny filters called nephrons.

 The nephrons are the basic working units of the kidneys, controlling the formation of urine.
 One kidney contains about one million nephrons, and each nephron contains a filtering apparatus called a glomerulus.

 Inside each kidney there are about one million tiny units called nephrons which filter blood as it passes through each nephron and water and waste products are removed.
 Most of the water returns to the blood, the waste products collect in the bladder then leave the body as urine (wee).
-Image from DaVita
+Image courtesy of DaVita USA.